Four injured, one dead, after man enters Dooky Chase’s with gunman in pursuit

 Police tape blocks the street outside Dooky Chase Restaurant in New Orleans at night, illuminated by colorful exterior lights following a shooting.

-Crime scene tape blocks the entrance to Dooky Chase Restaurant in New Orleans’ 6th Ward on Friday night, after a shooting inside the restaurant’s foyer left four people shot, including one man who later died.
+Crime scene tape blocks the entrance to Dooky Chase Restaurant in New Orleans’ 6th Ward on Friday night, after a shooting inside the restaurant’s foyer injured four people, including one man who died at the scene.
 (Photo by Gus Bennett | The Lens)

-Four people were shot in the 6th Ward on Friday at around 8 p.m., as a young man being chased by a gunman ran into the Miro Street door of Dooky Chase Restaurant, 2301 Orleans Ave.
+Four people were shot in the 6th Ward on Friday at around 8 p.m., as a young man being chased by a gunman ran into the North Miro Street door of Dooky Chase Restaurant, 2301 Orleans Ave.

 “The restaurant itself was not the target.
 It was the person running into the restaurant who was the target,” said Mayor Helena Moreno, who described it as “a very targeted event toward one person.”